-The McGimpsey case brothers' legal challenge to the Anglo-Irish Agreement, raised an important constitutional issue.
+The McGimpsey brothers' legal challenge to the Anglo-Irish Agreement raised an important constitutional issue.
 In the High Court in July 1988, Mr Justice Barrington ruled that the Agreement did not violate the Republic's Constitution.
-The McGimpseys had claimed that the guarantee to Unionists in Article 1 of the Anglo-Irish Agreement breached the Republic's territorial claim to Northern Ireland expressed in Articles 2'3.
-Justice Barrington said that "Articles 2 and 3 should be interpreted as a statement of political theory rather than a legal claim and Article 1 of the Agreement merely recognised the situation on the ground in Northern Ireland and so did not constitute an abandonment of the rights expressed in Articles 2 and 3.
-Justice Barrington said that because the aspiration to unity in Article 2 existed in the political as distinct from the legal order, Article 2 was to be viewed as a political claim and not a legal right.
-At most he said that the Republic's right to legislate for Northern Ireland was an inchoate right with the Constitution did not permit it to exercise in advance of the "re-integration of the national territory."
+The McGimpseys had claimed that the guarantee to Unionists in Article 1 of the Anglo-Irish Agreement breached the Republic's territorial claim to Northern Ireland as expressed in Articles 2 and 3.
+Mr Justice Barrington said that Articles 2 and 3 should be interpreted as a statement of political theory rather than a legal claim and that Article 1 of the Agreement merely recognised the situation on the ground in Northern Ireland and so did not constitute an abandonment of the rights expressed in Articles 2 and 3.
+He said that because the aspiration to unity in Article 2 existed in the political as distinct from the legal order Article 3 was to be viewed as a political claim and not a legal right.
+At most he said that the Republic's right to legislate for Northern Ireland was an inchoate right which the Constitution did not permit it to exercise in advance of "the re-integration of the national territory".